 Whether the treatment is conventional root canal therapy or surgical endodontics, root canal treatment doesn't cause pain, it relieves it !

-Endodontic procedures are generally painless because local anesthetics and/or sedatives are used to eliminate nerve sensitivity.
+Endodontic procedures are generally painless because local anesthetics, nitrous oxide and/or sedatives are used to eliminate nerve sensitivity.
 In most cases, an endodontic procedure is no less traumatic than a conventional filling.